-The Hyundai Ioniq range starts at just under £22,000 for the Hybrid and tops out at just over £30,000 for the Plug-In in Premium SE trim.
-The Plug-In itself starts at £28,395 for Premium trim.
-That's the spec we recommend, unless you really want the heated rear seats and front parking sensors that Premium SE brings on top of all of the goodies you get already.
+The Hyundai Ioniq Hybrid range starts at just under £23,000 for the basic Hybrid and tops out at just under £32,000 for the Plug-In in Premium SE trim.
+The Plug-In itself starts at £29,950 in Premium trim.
+That's the spec we recommend, unless you really want the heated seats, privacy glass and other accoutrements that Premium SE adds.

 Hyundai Ioniq Plug-In insurance group

 The Hyundai Ioniq’s warranty is comprehensive.
-As standard, the car is covered by a five-year/unlimited-mile warranty.
-There’s also a 12-year anti-perforation warranty, plus a lithium-ion battery warranty, which protects against capacity loss for eight years or 125,000 miles.
+As standard, the car is covered for five years, with no mileage limit.
+There’s also a 12-year anti-perforation warranty, plus a separate lithium-ion battery warranty, which protects against capacity loss for eight years or 125,000 miles.

 Service intervals are determined by the Ioniq’s on-board computer, but if you cover an average of 12,000 miles a year, reckon on paying a visit to your local dealer around every 18,000 miles.
-Hyundai offers a range of service plans to suit your lifestyle – your dealer will discuss these with you when you buy the car.
+Hyundai offers a range of service plans to suit your lifestyle – your dealer can discuss these with you.

 Annual road tax is only free on cars with no CO2 emissions these days.
-However, there’s no road tax to pay for the first year and subsequent years cost £130.
+However, Ioniq Plug-In owners pay no road tax for the first year and just £140 in subsequent years.